Donate Donate Donate

 The Frans Hals Museum is a cultural ANBI (Public Benefit Organisation).
 In many instances, you can deduct donations from your annual fiscal revenue.
 If you support our museum with a fixed amount for a period of at least five years, then the Giving Act (Geefwet) allows for an additional deduction of 25%.
 The museum does not have to pay tax on your donation – so you can be sure that the entire donation is spent on your intended purpose.

-Since 2017 the Frans Hals Museum has an American Friends circle.
+The Frans Hals Museum has an American Friends circle.
 Friends and fans, living in the United States, can support the Frans Hals Museum with financial contributions, which are used to support our mission by realizing projects and special exhibitions and to acquire art.

 Another way of supporting the museum is by donating an object.
 However, please bear in mind that, no matter how happy Frans is with receiving such gifts, we do still have to be selective when acquiring new objects.
 This means that only objects that fit our collection policy can be accepted.